Coincraft's 'Telling History with Money'

 In this feature, we look back at historical events that have occurred on this date.

-Today we remember the 5 November’s Gunpowder Plot, the attempt to blow up the House of Lords and assassinate King James I. Thanks to recent mentions in popular culture, most notably in the film V for Vendetta and after the adoption of the Guy Fawkes mask by hacker group ‘Anonymous’, the 5 November is now perhaps one of the most well-known events in British history.
+Today we remember the 5th of November’s Gunpowder Plot, the attempt to blow up the House of Lords and assassinate King James I. Thanks to recent mentions in popular culture, most notably in the film V for Vendetta and after the adoption of the Guy Fawkes mask by hacker group ‘Anonymous’, the 5 November is now perhaps one of the most well-known events in British history.
 A lot has been said and written about the Gunpowder plot and we feel that it would be redundant to retell the events that occurred on that night.
 Instead, we would like to tell you the story of the reign of the first Stuart King with coins, and present you with some fun facts about the King that Robert Catesby, Guy Fawkes, and others tried to replace from the throne.

 - James I was King of Scotland before becoming King of England

 Before he was crowned King James I of England he was King James IV of Scotland.
 He became King of Scotland on July 29, 1567, at thirteen months, by then he was already an orphan, his father (Henry Stuart) had been murdered on the 10 February that year and his mother had been forced to abdicate the throne.
 James had been ruling Scotland for thirty-seven years before becoming King of England in 1603.

 - He sponsored an English translation of the Bible

 From 1604 to 1611 King James I sponsored an English version of the bible that later became known as the Authorised King James Version.
 This version of the bible was published in 1611.